 Germany agrees to send its Leopard battle tanks to Ukraine after weeks of pressure

+Ukrainian President Volodymyr Zelenskyy, who has long-asked for the tanks, welcomed the decision.
+He wrote on Telegram that Germany's donation of the tanks pave the way for Ukraine's western partners to supply similar weapons.
+"I am sincerely grateful to Olaf Scholz and all our friends in Germany," he wrote.

+But the celebration was dulled in Ukraine, as air raid sirens went off in Kyiv just as Scholz began speaking to parliament.

-On Tuesday, German Defense Minister Boris Pistorius emerged from a meeting with NATO Secretary-General Jens Stoltenberg indicating Germany was open to other countries with Leopard tanks training Ukrainian troops on how to operate them.
-Then Poland officially requested that the German government issue Warsaw an export license for its Leopard battle tanks.
+Among the countries willing to export their stockpiles of Leopard 2 tanks to Ukraine are Finland and Poland, which Tuesday officially requested that the German government issue an export license for its battle tanks.

-Finnish President Sauli Niinistö has also indicated his country is prepared to supply Kyiv with the tanks.

 German weapons companies manufacture the Leopard 2, and the German government legally has the final say over how and where the tanks are used, even when other countries offer to export them.